 For in-house designers, working closely with buyers is crucial to getting the best possible product at the best possible price.
 Buyers will often give designers a specific budget that they must stick to, or ask them to design a range of items that can be sold at a particular price.
 Together, buyers and designers will work to make sure the store has the latest trends and key items for that season.
 This can sometimes involve having to compromise if their ideas for a design don’t quite match up.

 Once a product hits the shops, design house designers will liaise with sales teams to monitor the popularity of different styles.
-In-house designers will also monitor the popularity of their designs, but will usually do this by liaising with the merchandisers for their particular retailer.
+In-house designers will also monitor the popularity of their designs, but will usually do this by working with the merchandisers for their particular retailer.
 The success of the collection will have an impact on the design decisions that they make in the future.

 What degree background and work experience do I need for a career in fashion design?